 I am currently looking at the last few months of my undergrad degree with great optimism for the future, grateful for the doors that have opened and the challenges that I have faced and conquered, knowing that without the OU I would be in a very different place now.

-Posted on behalf of Sarah Jones, a faculty representative for WELS within the OU Students Association.
+Posted on behalf of Sarah Jones, OU Students Association President.